Theory of mind: Philosophical and psychological roots

 Discussions of theory of mind have their roots in philosophical debate from the time of René Descartes' Second Meditation, which set the foundations for considering the science of the mind.

 Two differing approaches in philosophy for explaining theory of mind are theory-theory and simulation theory.
 Theory-theory claims that individuals use "theories" grounded in folk psychology to reason about others' minds.
-According to theory-theory, these folk psychology theories are developed automatically and innately by concepts and rules we have for ourselves, and then instantiated through social interactions.
-In contrast, simulation-theory argues that individuals simulate the internal states of others to build mental models for their cognitive processes.
+According to theory-theory, these folk psychology theories are developed automatically and naturally by concepts and rules we have for ourselves, and then incorporated through social interactions.
+In contrast, simulation theory argues that individuals simulate the internal states of others to build mental models for their cognitive processes.
 A basic example of this is someone imagining themselves in the position of another person to infer the other person's thoughts and feelings.
 Theory of mind is also closely related to person perception and attribution theory from social psychology.

 It is common and intuitive to assume that others have minds.
-People anthropomorphize non-human animals, inanimate objects, and even natural phenomena.
+People attribute human characteristics or behavior to non-human animals, inanimate objects, and even natural phenomena.
 Daniel Dennett referred to this tendency as taking an "intentional stance" toward things: we assume they have intentions, to help predict their future behavior.
 However, there is an important distinction between taking an "intentional stance" toward something and entering a "shared world" with it.
 The intentional stance is a functional relationship, describing the use of a theory due to its practical utility, rather than the accuracy of its representation of the world.
 As such, it is something people resort to during interpersonal interactions.
 A shared world is directly perceived and its existence structures reality itself for the perceiver.
 It is not just a lens, through which the perceiver views the world; it in many ways constitutes the cognition, as both its object and the blueprint used to structure perception into understanding.
+In recent studies on human interaction with generative artificial intelligence systems, the term noosemia has been proposed to describe the tendency of users to attribute mental states and intentionality to such systems.

 The philosophical roots of another perspective, the relational frame theory (RFT) account of theory of mind, arise from contextual psychology, which refers to the study of organisms (both human and non-human) interacting in and with a historical and current situational context.
 It is an approach based on contextualism, a philosophy in which any event is interpreted as an ongoing act inseparable from its current and historical context and in which a radically functional approach to truth and meaning is adopted.
 As a variant of contextualism, RFT focuses on the construction of practical, scientific knowledge.
 This scientific form of contextual psychology is virtually synonymous with the philosophy of operant psychology.